MMA-HHG/MMA/README.md

 ## NEWS
+Continuation is now disallowed as it requires special treatment for the HDF5 file.

 `module pre_ionised`: it allows to compute the pre-ionisation.
 It also encapsulates most of the work in the module and minimal changes are in the main code.
 Only firs-step changed slightly and on-the-fly calculations.

-switch dispersion is applied only in the pre-processor to crrate the table
+switch dispersion is applied only in the pre-processor to create the table

-It introduced structures in the code -O2 compilation claims to ensure alignments in memory.

 ## Development
 Transformation of $1/e$ to FWHM has to checked.

 I commented most of the code.
-I found that the less readeble are firstep and longstep_rk.
+I found that the less readable are firstep and longstep_rk.
 It would be nice to rewiritte using helping modules or at least organise.

 `SUBROUTINE mult_phase`: it's not so clear to me what effects are included in the propagator and which are applied in time domain afterwards.